-Right now, the Chase Sapphire Preferred is offering its best bonus ever, with the chance to earn up to 100,000 points.
-Besides all those points, the Chase Sapphire Preferred also includes an array of other perks that make it worthwhile.
-Here are nine reasons why you should apply for the Chase Sapphire Preferred right now and all the ways you can maximize this card’s many benefits.
+Right now, the Chase Sapphire Preferred is offering the chance to earn up to 80,000 points.
+Besides all those points, the Chase Sapphire Preferred also includes an array of other benefits that make it worthwhile.
+Here are nine reasons why you should apply for the this card right now and all the ways you can maximize the Chase Sapphire Preferred’s benefits.

-First and foremost is the card’s current, historically high sign-up bonus.
-You can earn up to 100,000 bonus points after spending $4,000 on purchases within the first three months of account opening
+First and foremost is the card’s current, sign-up bonus.
+You can earn up to 80,000 bonus points after spending $4,000 on purchases within the first three months of account opening.

-That’s 40,000 more points than this card normally proffers, and since points earned with the Chase Sapphire Preferred are worth 1.25 cents apiece toward travel, 100,000 points are worth $1,250.
+Since points earned with the Chase Sapphire Preferred are worth 1.25 cents apiece toward travel, 80,000 points are worth $1,000.

 Like many other travel rewards cards, the Chase Sapphire Preferred does charge an annual fee, but it’s only $95.
 Compare that to more premium products like the Chase Sapphire Reserve®, which charges $550 per year.
 While the Chase Sapphire Preferred doesn’t confer nearly as many perks as the Chase Sapphire Reserve, if you don’t care about things like airport lounge access or a Global Entry application fee statement credit, you’re not missing out on much.

-One feature that makes this card so compelling is that while it earns one point per dollar on most purchases, it accrues a solid two per dollar on travel and dining.
-And that’s not just sitting in a café or buying an airplane ticket.
+One feature that makes this card so compelling is that while it earns one point per dollar on most purchases, it accrues bonus points on a huge array of categories as of August 16, 2021.
+They include...